tjdhhx/GrainPest/README.md

 Images in GrainPest were captured by dome cameras.
 It can be seen that the pest instances occupy only a small portion of the image.
 As the body length of stored-grain pests ranges from 1.2 to 4mm, detecting pests with body lengths of just millimeter level on the surface of grain bulks in a granary is considerably challenging.
 For more detail, please see [Example images](https://github.com/tjdhhx/GrainPest/blob/main/introduce/exampleimages.md) .

 ## Example of the GrainPest
-We provide 50 pest images from GrainPest for users to view.
+We provide 15 pest images from GrainPest for users to view.
 To obtain the full dataset, please refer to "How to get the full dataset".

 ## How to get the full dataset
 GrainPest is currently not fully open source.
-If you require fully data, please register and specify the intended use.
+If you require fully data, please register on  [GrainPest](https://www.GrainPest.com)  and specify the intended use.
 Subsequently, our team will get in touch with you.